Contact BizEx for Help

 Steps to Start Your Small Business

-Contact us early in your visioning process, before you sign a lease or purchase property.
+Contact our Business Experience Program—known as BizEx—early in your visioning process, before you sign a lease or purchase property.
 BizEx can help you understand the county's regulatory process before you start.

-Follow these six steps to get your small business up and running:
+Follow these seven steps to get your small business up and running:

 For questions about these steps, talk to BizEx for general information about the process, permits and inspections needed—or contact the agencies below for requirements specific to the small business you plan to open.

-1. Find or Identify a Location – It’s important to know the proposed location for your business as a first step because there may be zoning rules that apply.
+2. Find or Identify a Location – It’s important to know the proposed location for your business as a first step because there may be zoning rules that apply.
 Your location may also affect what kind of permits may be needed.
-(To find a property to locate your business, use resources like online property listings, commercial real estate brokers, etc.
+(To find a property to locate your business, use resources like online property listings, commercial real estate brokers, etc.)

 If you are thinking about operating your business from your home, you may need a home occupation permit or approval for a home-based professional office.